gkweston/moon-blocks/README.md

 stage 2 will be completed and AI implemented to complete it.
 So on, until stages 1-3 can be automated & optimized.
 Each stage can be played like a mini-game by a user, or the can be run together for a rudimentary lunar landing simulator.

-Upon completion of stage 3 the specific parameters of the Unity Engine to be set so a user can run the stage in its entirety will be layed out here, or it will be published as a stand-alone application.
+Upon completion of stage 3, specific parameters required w/i the Unity Engine so a user can run the stage in its entirety will be layed out here, or it will be published as a stand-alone application.
 (08/07/2019)

 Controller2D script, (collisions etc.) is derived from work done by Sebastian Lague (https://github.com/SebLague/2DPlatformer-Tutorial)